Reversible Inversion for Training-Free Exemplar-guided Image Editing: Experiments

 \subsection{Experimental Setup}

 \keypoint{Implementation Details.} All experiments are conducted under a unified configuration on a single NVIDIA RTX A6000 GPU.
 We adopt Flux-Kontext-dev~\cite{Kontext} as the backbone, with $n=18$ denoising steps and no classifier-free guidance applied.
 The source, reference and generated images are all set to a resolution of $512\times512$ by default.
 Unless otherwise specified, we set the transition timestep to $t_\tau=0.2$, indicating that during the denoising process the model follows the trajectory toward $X^\text{s}$ before $t_\tau$, and switches to be guided by $X^\text{r}$ afterward.
 Since $n\cdot t_\tau\approx4$, this corresponds to starting reference conditioning from the 4th step.
 This configuration ensures consistent and fair comparisons across all methods.
-More results on other backbones and steps is shown in Supp.
-B.

 \keypoint{Evaluation Benchmark.} We follow the common setup by evaluating our method on the COCOEE benchmark~\cite{Paint}, which contains various exemplar-guided editing cases across real-world objects, including humans, animals, vehicles, and all kinds of common items.
 This dataset covers a wide range of scene layouts, providing a comprehensive testing benchmark for EIE.
 However, we observe that a notable portion of COCOEE samples suffer from low quality, where the reference exemplar is visually ambiguous or incomplete.
 For example, showing only a small part of the target object, containing severe distortions, or being heavily blurred.
 Such cases can lead to meaningless evaluations and obscure the true performance of editing models.
 To ensure fairness and consistency, we manually filter these problematic samples and construct a curated subset containing 2,079 high-quality cases with clear and identifiable appearance cues, which we denote as COCOEE$^{\dagger}$.